AutiHero: Engaging Parents in Creating Personalized, Multi-path Social Narratives for Autistic Children: Results

 \subsubsection{Children's Interaction with the Story Paths}

-Most parents found the multi-path story design helpful for parental guidance.
-They appreciated that the branching structure enabled children to participate proactively (P7), encouraged them to pause and reflect while reading (P10), allowed them to experience the narrative flow of considering the other's emotions alongside their own (P6), and emphasized that there was no single correct answer (P2).
+Most parents found the multi-path story design helpful.
+They appreciated that the branching structure encouraged children to participate proactively (P7), pause and reflect (P10), experience the narrative of considering the other's emotions alongside their own (P6), and learn that there was no single correct answer (P2).

-At the same time, several parents suggested the need for greater variety in the story paths.
-Parents' suggestions included increasing the number of branching paths (P6) as well as providing more varied interactive features beyond multiple choices, such as ``\textit{thought-provoking questions before showing the answer}'' (P11) and ``\textit{puzzles or connect-the-dots activities}'' (P15).
+At the same time, several parents suggested the need for greater variety in the story paths, \eg{}, increasing the number of branching paths (P6) and providing more varied interactive features beyond multiple choices such as ``\textit{thought-provoking questions before showing the answer}'' (P11) and ``\textit{puzzles or connect-the-dots}'' (P15).

-Some parents also observed that their child consistently chose only one type of path---either the desirable (P2, P4, P8, P13, P16) or the undesirable (P1, P10) option.
+Some parents also observed that their child consistently chose only one type of path---either the desirable (P2, P4, P8, P13, P16) or the undesirable (P1, P10).
 This tendency was attributed to factors such as a compulsion to select the correct answer or the stimulating nature of the undesirable paths.
-In response, most parents encouraged their children to explore the alternative path by prompting them with statements such as, ``\textit{Let's see the other path, too,}'' thereby helping them recognize the consequences of different choices.
+In response, most parents encouraged their children to explore the alternative path, thereby helping them recognize the consequences of different choices.